Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Sensitivity to binaries

 We note that this method requires an efficient method of generating samples from the population distribution.
 This can be trivially performed using inverse-transform sampling if the population model has an analytically invertible cumulative distribution function, or is a sum of such distributions.
-For other population models such as those using the low-mass smoothing introduced in~\cite{Talbot2018a} or the redshift distribution introduced in~\cite{Fishbach2018} and used in many population analyses, e.g.,~\citep{O2Pop, O3aPop}, another method is required, see, e.g.~\cite{Wong2020a}.
+For other population models (for example, those using the low-mass smoothing introduced in~\cite{Talbot2018a} or the redshift distribution introduced in~\cite{Fishbach2018} and used in many population analyses, e.g.,~\citep{O2Pop, O3aPop}) another method is required.
+The simplest alternative approach is numerically estimating the inverse cumulative distribution function; this can be implemented for all models at an increased, and perhaps prohibitive, computational cost.
+In~\cite{Wong2020a}, the authors train a deep flow-based generative network capable of very efficiently generating samples from the mass model in~\cite{Talbot2018a}.
+Additionally, one could relegate the generation of samples from the population model to an offline pre-processing step by training a deep neural network to estimate $\Pdet$ directly.

-In practice, we find that this method requires far fewer samples in the Monte Carlo integral than when resampling the found injections, 5000 samples from the population model versus 50000 found injections with the same number of effective samples for each method.
+In practice, we find that this method requires far fewer samples in the Monte Carlo integral than when resampling the found injections, $5000-10000$ samples from the population model versus $\sim 80000$ found injections with the same number of effective samples for each method.
 The number of effective samples is defined slightly differently for the two Monte Carlo methods considered here.
 For Equation~\ref{eq:Pdet_density} we adopt the usual definition~\citep{Elvira2018}

 However, for Equation~\ref{eq:Pdetmc} a correction is required to account for the initial injections with $\pdet=0$~\citep{Farr2019}.
 Following~\cite{Farr2019}, for both of these methods we only allow for samples with $N_{\text{eff}} > 4 N_{\text{events}}$ and marginalize over the statistical uncertainty in $\Pdet$ in the likelihood.